jajaperson/copb/README.md

 const m = c(o<string, string>(f)<number>(g)<number>(h)<number>(l));
 ```

-For `p`, each annotation represents the output type of the followind node, and
+For `p`, each annotation represents the output type of the following node, and
 the second annotation of the first node represents the final input.

 ```ts